 David is a lawyer, currently working at Google as Senior Counsel.
 Previously, David was an associate at Freshfields in the City.

 He has significant experience in managing risk and has knowledge of the digital and tech industries.
-He is also a trustee of a dance charity and sits on their Finance and General Purposes Committee.

 After experiencing his first antenatal course, it was the support and network he and his partner found through NCT that inspired him to apply to become an NCT trustee.